 Verdict

-Tobacco Oud is genuinely under-duped — the niche-within-niche profile means there's no Mancera Red Tobacco-style killer alternative that lands at 9/10 accuracy.
-If you want the actual fragrance, the original Tom Ford is still the answer.
+Tobacco Oud is genuinely under-duped — the niche-within-niche profile means there's no 9/10 budget killer.
+But if you want to wear the accord without spending $310, the gap is closeable.